fernowj1/media-controls-for-all/README.md

 Add animated SVG of showing how to do this
 -->

-To uninstall, go to the same menu again, and click "No".
-It will stop starting the program automatically, and you can then just delete the downloaded file.
+To uninstall, go to the same menu again, and click "Uninstall".

 ## Development
 If you are interested in modifying this project, you will need to [install the